KramyQ/Star-Wars-App/README.md

 - Using placeholders in the front to support language change.
 - Enhancing unit tests.
 - Using a generic object to handle api calls and responses to the user and add a loading state.
+- Implement that generic object in the Vuex store.

 # CLI